Event and visitor functions V3

 Visitor object

-object is available when a function is triggered by the audience feed and contains the visitor data.
+The visitor data object is available for visitor functions and contains the visitor data.

 badges |